When Pope St. John Paul II died, the manner and timing of his death struck me as much more than coincidental.

 I believe that spiritual signs and wonders are all around us calling our attention to God’s Providence ever-present in our lives.
 With the secular, materialistic, skeptical and unbelieving world in which we live, one might just write off all of this as mere coincidence, if any attention is paid to it at all.

-Yet, seeing things with the eyes of faith, I can’t wait to discover what God has in store for us at the next juncture—the anticipated canonization!
+Yet, seeing things with the eyes of faith, I wonder what God has in store for us in the days ahead!

 Fr.
 Ed Namiotka